locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 ```
 A C++ compiler might issue a warning or catch the error with strict flags, but by default it doesn't care.

-Rust will throw an error.
+The Rust compiler will throw an error.
+Uninitialised values are errors.
 It will also warn you if you declare a variable and end up not using it.

 ## References and Borrowing